 All three tools work great and all start the same way.
 When cutting a thin piece of metal precisely you need to make sure to start with a good line and a good mark to follow.
 Instead of using a pencil, a magic marker or soapstone, Kevin suggests using a scribe so you can get a nice razor edge line to follow.

 Once you have a line made, you are ready to begin cutting.
-Kevin is cutting 16 gauge 5051 soft aluminum and it’s a little too thick for tinsnips so he needs to use a power tool.
+Kevin is cutting 16 gauge 5051 soft aluminum and its a little too thick for tinsnips so he needs to use a power tool.
 If you have an air compressor, one option is an air-powered cutoff tool.

 Another power tool option is one of Kevin’s favorites, an angle grinder with a cutoff wheel.
 The angle grinder with the cutoff wheel will be a quieter option than the air-powered cutoff tool and offers a little more power.